zhongwencool/ecron/README.md

 * When a job reaches its `max_count` limit, it will be automatically removed.
 By default, `max_count` is set to `unlimited`.
 * By default, `singleton` is set to `false`, which means multiple instances of the same job can run concurrently.
 Set `singleton` to `true` to ensure only one instance runs at a time.

+For all PropListOpts, refer to the documentation for [`ecron:create/4`](https://hexdocs.pm/ecron/ecron.html#create/4).

 ## Runtime Usage
 Besides loading jobs from config files at startup, you can add jobs from your code.
 <!-- tabs-open -->